Polyconseil/getconf/docs/reference.rst

         Retrieve a key from available configuration sources, and parse it as a floating point number.

+    .. method:: gettimedelta(key[, default='0d'])

+        Retrieve a key from available configuration sources, and parse it as a datetime.timedelta object.

     .. method:: get_section(section_name)

         Retrieve a dict-like proxy over a configuration section.